johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> With this program (of Maize Plant Discipleship)...from what we see, people who offered their reaction, in my culture there is a saying that goes like this:

->> *When the sauce is tasty, you draw closer your stool, nearer to the table, to eat!!*

-> So, from the teaching we have received from you, it just gives us a flavour! — *Pastor Samuel Yaldia [^fn13]
+> With this program (of Maize Plant Discipleship)...from what we see, people who offered their reaction, in my culture there is a saying that goes like this: "*When the sauce is tasty, you draw closer your stool, nearer to the table, to eat!!*" So, from the teaching we have received from you, it just gives us a flavour! — *Pastor Samuel Yaldia*[^fn13]

 ## Introduction ##